Acceptance Speech (album): Critical reception

 The album received mixed to positive reviews from critics, with praise being directed towards certain aspects of the album.
 However, Tilian Pearson's vocals received lukewarm reviews, along with the unique mix of genres.
 Deadpress concluded their review by saying "what we have here is a refreshing DGD who’ve managed to maintain their identity regardless, and maybe we’ll also have a consistent line-up for the foreseeable future" and gave the album a rating of eight out of ten.

-Criticism was leveled against the production and lyrical content, as Adam Thomas from sputnikmusic went on to say "...but at the end of the day Mess' lyrical prowess is so far beyond hit or miss that it is just absurd."
+Criticism was leveled against the production and lyrical content.
+Jordan Baker of Tuned Up describes the production as "what takes away from the album the most," comparing with the band's previous albums where the production "accentuated each different section" instead of having it all "sound the same."
+Adam Thomas from sputnikmusic noted Mess's lyrics as being "so far beyond hit or miss that it is just absurd."